Skills

 Ornithological Blood Sampling

 Although blood sampling was not part of my research, I volunteered to help with part of a colleague's research.
-As part of a group of other Arkansas State University students, I trapped, banded, took blood samples, and collected morphological data from Chimney Swifts on the Rhode College campus.
+As part of a group of other Arkansas State University students, I trapped, banded, took blood samples, and collected morphological data from Chimney Swifts on the Rhodes College campus.
 For more information about this research, visit Dr. Collins's Lab Page.

 A Chimney Swift about to be banded and have a blood sample taken.
 Photo courtesy of Virginie Rolland.